Aviancer/amouse/README.md

 Tested to work also on a Raspberry Pi.

 The Linux version can be found under the 'linux' subdirectory.
-I wrote this as a prototype before moving on to writing a Raspberry Pico implementation of the same.
+I wrote this initially as a prototype before moving on to writing a Raspberry Pico implementation of the same, but have continued to keep it up to date also.

 The mouse is by default captured in exclusive mode so you can use it without worrying about sending inputs to the system running it.
 Non-exclusive mode is also supported.